srobo/team-emails/SR2025/2025-03-13-competition-details.md

 ## Attendance details

 Thanks to everyone who has already provided their attendance details.
-If you haven't done that yet, or things have changed substantially please [provide attendance details](https://forms.gle/8YhfdRbfDWP3KKNy8).
+If you haven't done that yet, or things have changed substantially please [provide attendance details][attendace-details].

 Doors open on both days at 9am and each day will finish around 5:30pm.
 The event will formally start at 10:30am on Saturday.
 There are now full day schedules on the [event page][competition-event-page]. **If you are expecting to arrive after 10am on Saturday, please let us know.**